Hillside Construction

 Concrete finishes range from utilitarian to architectural:

-- Gun finish (shotcrete): The natural texture from shotcrete application - rough, irregular, typically used where the wall will be covered or isn't visible.
+- Gun finish (shotcrete): The natural texture from shotcrete application, rough and irregular, typically used where the wall will be covered or isn't visible.
 Lowest cost.

 - Float finish: Shotcrete or poured concrete worked with a wood or magnesium float to a uniform but textured surface.
 Mid-range appearance, common for landscape walls.